-Late Work, Grading, and Extensions
+Late Work and Grading

 Grades will be updated weekly in the Blackboard grade center.
-All work will typically be graded within a week of the due date but may take up to two weeks.
+All work will typically be graded within two weeks of the due date but may take up to two weeks.
 In the event that work cannot be graded within this time frame, the instructor will notify the students as soon as possible.